Golf Tutorials

 Tip #2: Have a Plan for Every Hole

 Before you step onto the tee box, take 30 seconds to devise a simple plan.
 Where is the trouble?
 A water hazard?
 Out of bounds?
 Make the commitment to aim away from that trouble, even if it feels "safe."
 Your goal isn't to hit a hero shot, it's to avoid a penalty stroke.
-Playing for the center of the fairway and the center of the green is pro-level strategy that amateurs can use immediately.
+Playing for the center of the fairway and the center of the green is a pro-level strategy that amateurs can use immediately.

 Tip #3: Know Your Real-World Yardages